crisprVerse/.github/profile/README.md

 # Welcome to the crisprVerse, a Bioconductor ecosystem for designing CRISPR gRNAs

 The crisprVerse is a Bioconductor ecosystem of R packages that enables efficient gRNA design and annotation for a multitude of CRISPR technologies, including CRISPR knockout (CRISPRko), CRISPR activation (CRISPRa), CRISPR interference (CRISPRi), CRISPR base editing (CRISPRbe), and CRISPR knockdown (CRISPRkd).
 The core package, crisprDesign, offers a comprehensive, user-friendly, and unified interface to add on- and off-target annotations via several alignment methods, rich gene and SNP annotations, and a dozen on- and off-target activity scores.
-These functionalities are enabled for any RNA- or DNA-targeting nucleases, including Cas9, Cas12, and Cas13.
+These functionalities are enabled for any RNA- or DNA-targeting nucleases, including Cas9, Cas12, Cas13, and Csm.
 Both single and paired gRNA designs are enabled.

 For an overview of the ecosystem functionalities, see the [crisprDesign page](https://github.com/crisprVerse/crisprDesign).
 For detailed examples, see our [tutorials](https://github.com/crisprVerse/Tutorials).